 Only Billy was dead.

 She walked a few paces further mechanically in a slow-gathering tumble of emotions.
 When she finally had the wit to turn and look for him amongst the few other pedestrians hurrying by in the falling snow and intense cold he had vanished.
-She did not believe in spirits, yet Billy’s apparition - striding smartly along, arms swinging, his face set like flint, hair dusted with snow - had been as vivid as life.
+She did not believe in spirits, yet Billy’s apparition - striding smartly along, his face set like flint, his hair dusted with snow - had been as vivid as life.
 She started to walk in the direction he had seemed to be going, then clasping her drawings portfolio to her chest, she broke into a half-run, loping past the central fountain and down the wide walk as far as the south edge of the park, where she halted, out of breath and feeling foolish.

 There had been no Billy, of course.
 She knew that.
 She marvelled at the oddness of the experience and wondered what had come over her.